Kim Yeong-nang: Writing

 Under the penname Yeongrang, Kim Yeong-nang was especially active in literature during the 1930s and 1940s.
 Most of his poems experiment with modernism at the same time as exploring native Korean rhythms and he was well known for writing in the unique Jeolla dialect.
 Partly this was because Japanese prohibitions led patriotic Koreans to emphasise traditional aesthetics.

 His translator, Brother Anthony of Taizé, has commented on the poet's reputation that it is currently growing in Korea.
 At first he tended to be overlooked in political times because he was only briefly in prison (in 1919), and later because he died before the post-Liberation literary influences and cliques formed.
 For a long time he was known only as the writer of a single poem, the much anthologized ("Until Peonies Bloom").
 The Government's posthumous presentation in 2008 of its highest award for achievement in the field of culture, the Gold Crown Order of Cultural Merit, set the seal on his recognition.
 The recent translation of his complete poems is now bringing him to the attention of those outside his country.

-Poet of the Resistance

-Kim Seon-tae has pointed out in the introduction to his work that Kim risked his life by expressing constant, intense anti-Japanese sentiments in his poetry, and these were particularly apparent in the poems he wrote between 1938-40.
-Not only does “Geomungo” (거문고) appeal to the Korean cultural past, but its reference to the Japanese and to collaborators among his countrymen is overt:

-The geomungo is a six-stringed Korean zither, an instrument favored by scholars in the past.
-Here it is identified with the kirin of folklore, a hybrid creature that is normally gentle but becomes fierce if a pure person is threatened by the wicked.
-Like, for example, the wolfish Japanese, and those among the subservient Koreans who ape them.